shapalaq/advancedprog/README.md

 python --version

 2. Install Dependencies
-Clone the repository and install the dependencies:
+streamlit — for displaying the interface. llama_index — for working with models and chat functionality. chromadb — for storing messages and embeddings. ollama — for generating embeddings and interacting with models.
+PyPDF2 — for extracting text from PDF files.

 bash
-git clone <URL>
+git clone <repository_url>
 cd <project_folder>
 python -m venv venv
 source venv/bin/activate  # For macOS/Linux
-venv\Scripts\activate  # For Windows
+# For Windows use: venv\Scripts\activate
 pip install -r requirements.txt
-Dependencies:
-streamlit — for displaying the interface. llama_index — for working with models and chat functionality. chromadb — for storing messages and embeddings. ollama — for generating embeddings and interacting with models.

 3. Install and Set Up Ollama
 To use the ollama library, you’ll need to install it if it’s not already installed: